taolson/Admiran/doc/Language.md

 a character itself, e.g. `\\` for a single backslash, or `\"` for a double quote character.
 Numeric coes can also be used with a decimal or hexadecimal value to specify an escape character, e.g. `\10` or `\x7f`.

-### Unboxed Word# Literals
+### Unboxed `Word#` Literals

-Miranda2 also provides access to raw, unboxed word# values, for use in interfacing to low-level builtin functions, or to write performance-tuned functions without boxing / unboxing overhead.
+Miranda2 also provides access to raw, unboxed, 64-bit `word#` values, for use in interfacing to low-level builtin functions, or to write performance-tuned functions without boxing / unboxing overhead.

-Integer word# values are written as an integer literal immediately followed by a '#', e.g. `42#`.
+Integer `word#` values are written as an integer literal immediately followed by a '#', e.g. `42#`.
 Unboxed characters can also be written with character literals, e.g. `'a'#`.

 ### Layout

 Miranda2 programs are *layout sensitive*, meaning that the correct parsing of a program depends upon how lines are indented with respect to each other.
-After a definition symbol (a `=`, `==`, `::=` `::`) in a definition, or a `%import` or `%export` directive, or the `of` in a `case .. of` expression, the column number of the following lexeme is captured, and used to disambiguate where the expression ends.
+After a definition symbol (a `=`, `==`, `::=` `::`) in a definition, or a `%import` or `%export` directive, or the `of` in a `case .. of` expression, or the `where` in a where clause, the column number of the following token is captured, and used to disambiguate where the expression ends.
 If a subsequent line starts at or beyond the current layout column, it is considered to be a continuation of the current construct.
 Otherwise, it signals the end of the current construct and starts a new one.
 For example:

-    x = (3 + y)         || the next lexeme after the "=" sets the
+    x = (3 + y)         || the next token after the "=" sets the
         * 17            || indentation for the rest of the definition y = 52              || a new definition, because it starts to the left

-    case b of           || the next lexeme after the "of" sets the False -> "F"      || indentation for the rest of the case expression True  -> "T"
+    case b of           || the next token after the "of" sets the False -> "F"      || indentation for the rest of the case expression True  -> "T"
     where